 World Relief matches newly-arrived refugees, asylees, and SIV holders as well as immigrants leaving the ICE processing center in Tacoma with local Host Homes.
 Hosts provide a safe place to stay, friendship and much needed rest for those in a time of transition.
-Right now, we have an urgent need for host homes in three different capacities.
-All host home volunteers must submit COVID-19 vaccine records for everyone 12 and up in the household.
+Right now, we have a need for host homes in three different capacities.
+All host home volunteers who live in the home must submit COVID-19 vaccine records for everyone 12 and up in the household.

 Out on the Tacoma tide flats there is a large detention center facility that can hold 1,575 immigrants.
 Many are in court proceedings for an immigration violation, which are usually civil and not criminal offenses.
 Most people who are released from this facility have no criminal records.
 Others who are detained are bused or flown up from border towns where they have requested sanctuary because they are fleeing persecution and cannot go home.
 They have not committed any violations to the law but must go through court proceedings in detention to prove their case.
 Upon release, some stay with a host home before traveling to be with friends and family.
 Others may be joining a program at World Relief and need a place to stay before they get long-term housing.

 Volunteers host individuals or groups for 1-7 days who have been released from the Northwest ICE Processing Center in Tacoma and need a place to stay before traveling to their next destination.